jonathannotis/jonathannotis/README.md

 ## About Me

-I'm a first year student at the University of Virginia interested in computer science and commerce.
+I'm a second year student at the University of Virginia studying in math and computer science.

 ## Projects